-The topic for the 2016 convention will be announced closer to the Convention dates.
+The topic for the 2017 convention will be Should the Commonwealth Parliament have specific powers to legislate for the environment?

 The ACT Schools Constitutional Convention aims to: